Inclusive Cheerleading Erasmus + sport project

 ParaCheer International CIO, UK

 ParaCheer International CIO runs workshops for coaches to help them learn to adapt techniques and be more disability confident, skill workshops for athletes so that they can get the best from the sport, supports national and international federations in their guidelines for best practice, and support athletes themselves in finding local teams.
-ParaCheer International CIO is governed by a board of four people with a few part-time voluntary staff members and one full-time.
-ParaCheer International CIO created the first National ParaCheer teams and have since helped build teams in over 6 countries.
+ParaCheer International CIO created the first National ParaCheer teams and have since helped build inclusive teams in over 15 countries.

 Cheerleading Zveza Slovenije (Slovenian Cheerleading Association – CZS)